silinternational/idp-in-a-box/terraform/000-core/README.md

  - `create_acm_cert` - Set to true if an ACM certificate is needed.
 Default: `false`
  - `create_cd_user` - Set to false if an IAM user for continuous deployment is not needed.
 Default: `true`
+ - `app_env` - The abbreviated version of the environment used for naming resources, typically either stg or prod.
+Default: 'prod'
+ - `appconfig_app_name` - The application name in AppConfig.
+If not specified, no AppConfig resources will be created."

 ## Outputs